NebulaFNF/Star-Engine/CODESTYLE.md

 # Code Style Guide

-Code style is enforced using Visual Studio Code extensions.
+Code style is enforced using Visual Studio Code extensions. (specifically for JSONs)

 ## .hx
 Formatting is handled by the `nadako.vshaxe` extension, which includes the Haxe Formatter.